Over approx 26 miles from the Rowley Mile, Newmarket, 11am Sunday 7 October 2018

 Horses will have to achieve a heartbeat of 64bpm or lower and complete the Ridgeway Test successfully.
 The second pulse rate will only be used as an indicator of the horse’s recovery rate.
 If failed, on pulse, the competitor has one more chance to present to the veterinary officers within 30 minutes of arrival at the vetgate.
 There is then a 15 -minute hold period (if this is to be changed, you will be informed at the briefing) before competitors can restart on the course.
 A lame horse will not get a second chance to present.
 The officiating veterinary surgeons will decide whether the horse is fit to start or continue the Marathon.
 Their decision is final.
 There is no appeal.

-- Prize money will depend on entries but will go to 10th place, amounts to be notified after the closing date.
-All riders completing within the required time will receive a Centenary marathon rosette.
+26. Winner receives £1,000; prize money to 10th place, amounts to be notified after the closing date.
+All riders completing within the required time will receive a Centenary Marathon rosette.

 The Organiser/Organising Committee of this event has taken all reasonable precautions to ensure the health and safety of everyone present.
 For these measures to be effective, everyone must take all reasonable precautions to avoid and prevent accidents occurring and must obey the instructions of the Organiser/Organising Committee and all Officials, Stewards and Veterinary Officers.